 - Stay safe online: Best VPN deals

 - Best thermometers

 EPA-approved coronavirus cleaning products

-Other coronavirus cleaning advice
+Other coronavirus cleaning products

 According to the EPA, coronaviruses are enveloped viruses, which means they are one of the easiest types of viruses to kill, as long as you're using the appropriate disinfectant.
 As a result, you may be wondering where to buy Clorox wipes.
 Fortunately, there is still stock of some of the EPA-recommended cleaners.

-However, keep in mind that your chances of contracting coronavirus in the U.S. is still relatively small.
 In addition, the CDC says that good hygiene habits are still your best recourse.
 These include tips like washing your hands often with soap — for a full 20 seconds — avoiding close contact with people who are sick, and not touching your eyes, nose, or mouth.